Montana Medicaid Definition

 What Defines “Income”

 For married couples, with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA is intended to ensure non-applicant spouses do not become impoverished.
-Basically, if the non-applicant spouse, also called the community spouse, healthy spouse, or well spouse, has income under $2,057.50 / month (this figure changes each year in July), he or she is entitled to a portion of his/her applicant spouse’s income.
-If the well spouse has income equivalent to $2,057.50 / month or in excess of this amount, the non-applicant spouse may be entitled to a greater portion of his/her applicant spouse’s income if he/she has high shelter and utility costs.
-As of 2019, the maximum monthly maintenance needs allowance is $3,160.50 / month (this figure changes in January of each year.)
+Basically, if the non-applicant spouse, also called the community spouse, healthy spouse, or well spouse, has income under $2,113.75 / month (this figure is effective July 2019 and will changes again in July 2020), he or she is entitled to a portion of his/her applicant spouse’s income.
+If the well spouse has income equivalent to $2,113.75 / month, or in excess of this amount, the non-applicant spouse may be entitled to a greater portion of his/her applicant spouse’s income if he/she has high shelter and utility costs.
+As of 2019, the maximum monthly maintenance needs allowance is $3,160.50 / month (this figure will increase in January of 2020.)
+This spousal allowance is strictly for married couples with one spouse applying for nursing home Medicaid or home and community based services via a Medicaid waiver.

 *As mentioned above, for a senior to be eligible for nursing home Medicaid, his/her income must be equal to or less than the cost of care in a nursing home.
 All of a senior’s income except for a small personal needs allowance must be applied towards his/her cost of nursing home care.